-We are aware that Jones delivered a presentation last week outlining how faculty members can discuss current events with their students.
+We know Jones delivered a presentation last week outlining how faculty members can discuss current events with their students.
 We hope that they will use the tools they learned to introduce honest conversations to their classrooms, especially as we all grapple with the events of this month.

-Although the start of a new year means Friday night lights and familiar faces, our community must take this opportunity to come together and reflect on the fact that we still have a ways to go until every student is valued regardless of their own identity.
+Although the start of a new year means football and familiar faces, our community must take this opportunity to come together and reflect on the fact that we still have a ways to go until every student is valued regardless of their identity.
 Let’s set the tone for the rest of the year by having these hard, albeit, necessary discussions now.